group4pgs/FilterbankFileGeneration/Readme_For_Ersartz.txt

 t_start - The start time of the RFI artefact (s) t_end - The end time of the RFI artefact (s)

 NB.
-If any of the noise phenomena should be ignored just set the ’Occurrences’ variable to zero.
+If any of the noise phenomena should be ignored just set the â€™Occurrencesâ€™ variable to zero.

 3. In the terminal/command prompt go to the direcotry where the following pyhton files are saved: fake_noise.py